roberttstephens/hh_mpw/README.md

  - Slices

 ## Requirements
-This requires python3 and will _NOT_ run under python 2.
+This requires python 3 and will _NOT_ run under python 2.

 ## Installation instructions